emugarura/kenya-projects/README.md

 ## Data Processing

-A script to process data is in `scripts/`
+A script to process and reduce incoming data is in `scripts/`

 See also: `scripts/README.md`